 Not sure which vitamins and minerals to include in your diet?
 Find everything you need to know about this, right here.

 We are all aware of the fact that the intake of various minerals and vitamins is a basic need of our bodies.
-These vitamins and minerals contribute towards the better functioning of our bodies.
-Our bodies demand raw material to function and require at least 30 minerals, vitamins, vitamin supplements to process.
+These vitamins and minerals contribute to the better functioning of our bodies.
+Our bodies demand raw materials to function and require at least 30 minerals, vitamins, and vitamin supplements to process.
 They act as the food for various processes happening inside us.
-These nutrient components can not be manufactured on their own which is why we consume a healthy, wholesome diet to fulfil the need.
+These nutrient components can not be manufactured on their own which is why we consume a healthy, wholesome diet to fulfil our needs.

-As much as we want to consume enough vitamins and minerals, we also have to make sure that we aren’t consuming too much or too less and the vitamins and minerals that we are taking are perfect for our age group.
-There are so many supplements and minerals that work perfectly for a young adult, but its consumption might be harmful for a person in his 50s.
-The quantity and the type can vary, so it’s very important to know what and how much to consume before you start taking a vitamin or a mineral.
+As much as we want to consume enough vitamins and minerals, we also have to make sure that we aren’t consuming too much or too less and that the vitamins and minerals that we are taking are perfect for our age group.
+There are so many supplements and minerals that work perfectly for a young adult, but their consumption might be harmful to a person in his 50s.
+The quantity and the type can vary, so it’s important to know what and how much to consume before you start taking a vitamin or a mineral.

 To make things easy for you, we have listed down the minerals and vitamins to consume, age-wise.